Coloring on Kraft or Mid-tone Paper

 This is a different style of presentation than the normal Marker Painting Workshops.
 Amy speaks live and off-the-cuff, so this is a more conversational and less formal feeling class.
 Includes an introduction video with the opening of the class and a student Q&A session at the close.

-Then in a 9 part series of demonstration videos, students will practice coloring the Sea Glass image.
-Instruction includes all elements, the cast shadowing, underpainting base markering, and pencil details to create texture and transparency and realistic glass highlights .
-A full 172 minutes of video
+Then in a series of demonstration videos, students will practice coloring the Sea Glass image.
+Instruction includes all elements, the cast shadowing, underpainting base markering, and pencil details.
+Over 2 hours of demonstration video.

 - Push & Pull

 - Glass highlights